Barcelona’s Port Olimpic

 By Duncan Rhodes

-The construction of the Olympic Port turned Barcelona from dirty port city to glitzy beach resort.
-We check out the best things to do in the marina, as well as which hotels you can check into.
+The construction of the Olympic Port turned Barcelona from a somewhat shabby port city into a glitzy beach resort destination.
+We check out the best things to do in the iconic marina, as well as which hotels you can check into.

 As the name suggests, Barcelona’s Port Olimpic was built to coincide with the 1992 Olympic Games, and it’s appearance on the city landscape is perhaps the most notable of the building projects the sporting event left behind.
 What was once little more than a disused wasteland is a prime piece of real estate on the coast, and comfortably one of the most attractive areas of the city to visit, full of bars, restaurants, leisure facilities and modern sculptures.